-Still, for those who are paying attention, There is ample evidence that American Muslim convert communities in the United States, the majority of whom are Black American converts to Islam, are headed for possible extinction.
+For those who are paying attention, there is ample evidence that American Muslim convert communities in the United States, the majority of whom are Black American converts to Islam, are headed for possible extinction as a civilization.
 Well, perhaps not total extinction but certainly headed for nearly total marginalization and at risk to nearly disappear into thin air.
 This is a tough, taboo topic, unsettling at best.
 If any of it is true, which I believe it is, then we’ve got a crisis on our hands of civilizational proportion.
 There is no intelligent way to ignore this conversation.

 Many folks prefer that American Muslim converts are oblivious to their own realities, especially when it comes to the decline of convert communities.
 Some people, even some converts, would rather that the American Muslim convert community look at the world through the rose colored glasses of others, and not through their own reality.
-In fact the national narrative as reflected on the news, in politics, movies and television of the American Muslim, is that of a nearly invisible community.
-Notwithstanding that there is an abundance of first hand accounts, testimonies, anecdotal evidence, and my own discussions with Imams and thousands of Muslims across the United States confirms that Black American Muslims are on a a precipitous and steady civilizational decline without a doubt.
+In fact the national narrative as reflected on the news, in politics, movies and television, of the American Muslim, is that of a nearly invisible community.
+Notwithstanding that there is an abundance of first hand accounts, testimonies, anecdotal evidence, and my own discussions with Imams my own communication and thousands of Muslims across the United States confirms that Black American Muslims are on a a precipitous and steady civilizational decline without a doubt.

-That is the reality on the ground is that we (Black American Muslims) are here, and a living, breathing, and relevant part of Muslim America, but there are a trunk load of issues to contend with.
-We are a new civilization of new Muslims who are already damaged by post-slavery oppression and marginalization, coming from a hyper-jaahiliyyah lifestyle of broken homes, single parent households, pimp-hoe culture, coupled with multi-spheres of foreign Islamic influence.
+That is the reality on the ground.
+Certainly, we (Black American Muslims) are alive and present, and a relevant part of Muslim America, but there are a trunk load of issues to contend with.
+We are a civilization of new Muslims who are already damaged by post-slavery oppression and marginalization, self-hate, coming from a hyper-jaahiliyyah lifestyle of broken homes, single parent households, pimp-hoe culture, coupled with multi-spheres of foreign Islamic influence.
 Add to that a trunk load of life changing, out of context, fatwas randomly thrown at our people from every which way over a period of forty years.
 If you add that all up, then there is no doubt that we are being slowly navigated into irrelevancy and extinction.
 That is a lot for any new civilization to handle, and all it has done is to add to the confusion and to spur debate.
 Debating has become like the new form of worship (ibaadah).
 We’ve raised an entire generation of Muslims who believe that debating is a form of practicing Islam.
 All the while the Prophet (SAWS) said, “No people ever went astray after Allah guided them, except that they were overcome with debating“.
 [At-Tirmithi].

 We can swim in denial or continue kicking the can down the road.
 Nevertheless, there seems to be data that shows that the American Muslim convert community, a community already fractionalized, marginalized, and historically disadvantaged because of race, are at great risk of extinction, and here’s why.